MidKnightXI/my_web/README.md

-# Script for the setup of Arch
+# Script to setup Arch with LVM
 [1.1] Bash script to configure your Arch linux with LVM

 [WARNING] :